avengers-p7/Avengers_P7_Documents/VCS/Design/Env branch.md

 ### Environment Branch Workflow in VCS
 In version control systems, branching is a powerful feature that allows developers to work on new features or bug fixes without affecting the main codebase.
 This document describes an environment branch workflow in Git, which is a popular version control system.
 This workflow is based on creating separate branches for different environments, such as development, staging, and production.

-# Why we need Environment Branch
+# Need of Environment Branch
 The environment branch workflow is useful for teams that work on large projects with multiple environments.
 It helps to ensure that changes are properly tested and reviewed before being deployed to production.
 By using separate branches for each environment, teams can avoid conflicts and maintain a stable codebase.

 # Types of Environment Branches